mantlenetworkio/mantle-tutorial/cross-dom-bridge-bit/README.md

-# Bridging ETH with the Mantlenetworkio SDK
+# Bridging BIT with the Mantlenetworkio SDK

 This tutorial teaches you how to use the Mantlenetworkio SDK to transfer ETH between Layer 1 and Layer 2.